Key considerations

 Most applications fall into the middle ground – they are critical enough to deserve some protection, but possibly not quite Zero downtime / Zero data loss.
 These fall into the middle, where we measure data loss in seconds, and we can ask one more question: How much downtime can you accept?
 If you need to ensure that you are back on line in less than 4 hours, you want an Active / Standby solution.
 If you can tolerate something in the 4-24 recovery time, you can use a Pilot Light solution.

-Why Oracle Cloud for Disaster Recovery
+Oracle Cloud Disaster Recovery

 When we actually build the DR solution, there is a range of price / performance trade-offs, and we can provide solutions across that whole range.